Could Menopause Change Your Taste and Smell?

 When it comes to the menopause, we are advocating for opening up conversations around this topic to normalise discussing a stage of life that affects so many of us.
 So, what’s the link between menopause and Pink Lady® apples?

-Our survey found that more than 1 in 3 women experience sensory changes during the menopause transition.
-46 percent of those surveyed had a change in smell, while 42 percent noticed change in taste.
+Our research found that more than 1 in 3 women experience sensory changes during the menopause transition, a fact which 91 percent of women are unaware of.
+46 percent of those surveyed had a change in smell, while 42 percent noticed a change in taste.

 Find out some tips from Emma that can help you to taste better